KaziRifatMorshed/learningVerilog/notes.md

 ***

-The statement `always @ (a or b or c or d or s0, s1)` is used in Verilog to define the sensitivity list of an always block.
+The statement `always @ (a or b or c or d or s0 or s1)` is used in Verilog to define the sensitivity list of an always block.
 The sensitivity list tells the Verilog simulator when to execute the logic inside the always block, based on changes to the listed signals.

 Components:
 always @ ( ... ): This specifies that the block will be triggered (executed) when any of the signals in the parentheses change.